Mr-Coxall/Microbit-Christmas-Decoration/lesson-02-extra.md

 ## Now let's let the user know everything is ready @showhint

-Now that we have both variables, let's show a "✓", so the user knows they can start:
+Now that we have both variables, let's show a "✓" on the screen, so the user knows they can start:
 - select ``||basic: Basic||`` and drag out the ``||basic:show icon ♥ ▼||`` block and change the icon to a ``||basic:show icon ✓ ▼||``
 - place it after the ``||variable. set [second_number ▼] to (0)||`` block